matm/jQuery-File-Upload-Wiki/Template-Engine.md

 });
 ```

+**Notes:**

-Note that this code snippet assumes a global variable *fileUploadErrors* with a map of error codes to error messages.
+* This code snippet assumes a global variable **fileUploadErrors** with a map of error codes to error messages.
 In a real application, this information would come from your localization system.
+* The **_renderTemplate** is supposed to return a jQuery collection object of the rendered upload/download template.
+* The **data** parameter passed via **add** callback is stored via [jQuery.data](http://api.jquery.com/data/) on this jQuery collection object and later reused when submitting or canceling the file upload.